basilesimon/bsfr/content/weeknotes/weeknotes-7.md

 ---
 date: "2020-11-06T00:00:00Z"
-published: false
+draft: true
-title: 'When news aren''t so great - weeknotes #7'
+title: "When news aren't so great - weeknotes #7"
 ---

 A lot of waiting for things to happen.
 Or, for that matter, for things to _not happen_.